Next Generation Scientist

 Our Solution: Support the Next Generation of Scientists

-In partnership with the American Epilepsy Society (AES), we support four different early career investigator awards.
+In partnership with the American Epilepsy Society (AES), we support three different early career investigator awards.
 This partnership allows us to pool resources and reduce administrative burden.
 We are focusing on early career investigators.
 Studies show that supporting junior investigators increases their likelihood of obtaining more funding and remaining in the field.

 - Junior Investigators – The Epilepsy Foundation and AES support researchers who have recently started their own independent labs to study epilepsy.
 Learn more.